Meet the Artist: Saturday, July 13, from 3-6PM

 Eat Paint Studio is pleased to announce a retrospective exhibition featuring the work of Chicago artist Marion Kryczka this June.
 Spanning his 40+ year career the exhibit will include selected recent paintings and works on paper.
-An opening reception will be held for Marion Kryczka at Eat Paint Studio, 5036 N. Lincoln Ave, on Friday, June 7, from 6-9PM.
+A closing reception will be held for Marion Kryczka at Eat Paint Studio, 5036 N. Lincoln Ave, on Saturday, July13, from 3-6PM.
 The exhibit will be on view through July 20, 2019.
 This event is free and open to the public.

 For many years, Marion’s studio was directly opposite the Aragon Ballroom, in Uptown.
 An ethnically diverse neighborhood rife with gang violence and peppered with tiny bars and liquor stores, Uptown was (and arguably still is) a living petri dish of humanity.
 A figurative painter for the duration of its not being cool, Marion painted lush and provocative nudes against the green linoleum backdrop of his small studio.
 The Cleaning Woman at Rest #2, shows an ample bosomed young woman grinning to herself, framed by a half empty/full bottle of vodka and a particularly insistent red mop handle.
 A red rose sits in a box behind her, petals just shy of falling to the ground in shame or resignation.
 Some of Marion’s nudes are based on pornographic images (ancient and modern).
 Transcribed in paint they retain their essential vulgarity but become beautiful in the sense that they become more true.
 These paintings are fueled by male desire and an appreciation for the female form, however, the humanity of the subject allows her autonomy.
 Her gaze and thoughts are not with her gentleman viewer.